samsudinng/speech_accent_recognition/README.md

 Note: A shell script `create_logspec200_img.sh` is provided to automate this using SLURM workload manager.
 It assumes a conda environment called `accent` has been activated.
 Change the environment name accordingly.

 3. Train/dev epochs: (details in Section 3.1)
-   - Set the required configuration in `config.json`
+   - Set the required configuration in `config.json`.
+Config files for the experiments are provided in the directory `config_files/`
    - create folder to contain the log files and checkpoints: `saved\log\` and `saved\models\`
    - run `python train.py -c config.json`
    - Results can be monitored in Tensorboard